 According to the New York Human Rights Law, employers are prohibited from fired without cause when they are:

-If any of these actions are being done by an employer, that employee needs to contact an employment attorney.
+If any of these actions are being done by an employer, that employee needs to contact a national origin discrimination attorney.

 It is illegal to terminate or retaliate against an employee for reporting that an employer has committed any Occupational Safety and Health Association (OSHA) violations.
 Potential remedies for the employee include: